Zero-temperature thermodynamics of dense asymmetric strong-interaction matter: Conclusions

 With respect to astrophysical applications, it should be added that strange quarks may become relevant in the density regime considered in this work.
 In fact, taking strange quarks into account, the ground state associated with pairing of the two-flavor color-superconductor type (as considered in this work) may no longer be favored~\cite{Alford:2002kj}.
-Still, for example, our general considerations regarding the density dependence of the speed of sound do not rely on the specific type of the gap and should therefore also hold in the presence of strange quarks.
-In any case, the construction of a $2\!+\!1$-flavor model based on, e.g., constraints from RG flows in QCD is in principle also possible but appears to be much more challenging.
+Still, for example, our general considerations regarding the density dependence of the speed of sound do not rely on the specific type of the gap but only on the dependence of the pressure on the gap and may therefore also hold in the presence of strange quarks, at least in case of color-flavor locking at high densities.\footnote{We refer to App.~\ref{app:2plus1} for a comment on this aspect.} In any case, the construction of a $2\!+\!1$-flavor model based on, e.g., constraints from RG flows in QCD is in principle also possible but appears to be much more challenging.
 For example, the number of possible channels in a Fierz-complete analysis of gluon-induced four-quark interactions already grows drastically because of the explicit breaking of the flavor symmetry~\cite{Braun:2020mhk}.
 Leaving this ambitious endeavor aside, our present work may still help to gain a better understanding of the properties of dense strong-interaction matter in general.

-{\it Acknowledgments.--} The authors would like to thank J.~E.~Drut, A.~Gei\ss el, K.~Hebeler, J.~M.~Pawlowski, and A.~Schwenk for useful discussions and comments on the manuscript.
+{\it Acknowledgments.--} The authors would like to thank M.~Buballa, J.~E.~Drut, A.~Gei\ss el, T.~Gorda, K.~Hebeler, J.~M.~Pawlowski, D.~Rischke, and A.~Schwenk for useful discussions and comments on the manuscript.
 As members of the fQCD collaboration~\cite{fQCD}, the authors also would like to thank the other members of this collaboration for discussions and providing data for cross-checks.
 J.B. acknowledges support by the DFG under grant BR~4005/4-1 and BR~4005/6-1 (Heisenberg program).
 This work is supported by the Deutsche Forschungsgemeinschaft (DFG, German 1355 Research Foundation) -- Projektnummer 279384907 -- SFB 1245 and by the State of Hesse within the Research Cluster ELEMENTS (Project No. 500/10.006).